 My name is Bill Lickert and I have been appointed the Retiree Representative of the Western Pennsylvania Teamsters & Employers Pension Fund.
 In an attempt to avoid the Pension Fund from becoming insolvent, the Pension Fund’s Trustees have decided to initiate a process that could reduce the benefits of most retirees currently receiving a pension from the Pension Fund.
 The law that governs this process is called the Multiemployer Pension Reform Act of 2014.
+For more information visit our About page.

 Please review the content on this website, particularly the Frequently Asked Questions (FAQ) page, which contains information about where the pension cut process stands currently.
 Don’t forget to check back periodically as that content will be updated as I become aware of developments that are worth sharing with you.
 And if you have questions, please check out the “Contact” page for information on how to get your question to me.